akashchatterjee3502/Lip-Reading/README.md

 3. Make your changes and ensure the code lints without errors.
 4. Commit your changes and push them to your fork.
 5. Submit a pull request with a detailed description of your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Feel free to customize it further to better fit your project's specifics!